chilipizdrick/wroomer/README.md

 ## Planned features

-If I have time and motivation, I will implement smooth scrolling and zooming and make application cross-platform.
+If I have time and motivation, I will implement smooth scrolling and zooming and ~make application cross-platform~ it should be cross-platform.